kubernetes/community/github-management/setting-up-cla-check.md

 on the status published by the Linux Foundation webhook.

 The label automation may not be essential for your repository, if you’re not using merge automation.
-For repos with maintainers doing manual merges, github protected branches may suffice.
+For repos with maintainers doing manual merges, GitHub protected branches may suffice.